afrigeri/geologic-symbols-qgis/STATUS.md

-# Table of symbols, updated July 26, 2019
+# Table of symbols, updated September 10, 2019
 There are:
- * 85 entries for fgdc.
+ * 116 entries for fgdc.
  * 1 entries for extra.

 |                 graphics                 |authority|           code            |                                                            description                                                            |notes|